decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 	     }
 	    }

-# Alice stores credential into a personal wallet (Data4Life)
+# Stores credential into a personal wallet (Data4Life)

+In the case of automated flow, the credential is automatically stored into the wallet.
+In the case of manual flow, this need to be done explicitly.
+The automated flow settings are configured in startUp.sh file in `/cloud-agent `folder

-Alice, the Data4Life-User, now stores the received credentials
+For non-automated flow, Alice, the Data4Life-User, now stores the received credentials

 `	POST ​/issue-credential​/records​/{cred_ex_id}​/store`

+Data4Life user can fetch the credentials from the wallet by `GET /credentials`

-# Proof presentation by Alice to verifier (Travel Company)
+# Proof presentation by Holder (Data4Life) to verifier (Travel Company)

 Before any communication happens between Alice (Data4Life-User) and the verifier, a secured connection is established between two agents.
 After that Travel Company issues a proof request to Alice, showing what type of proof is needed to qualify in order for Alice to travel using the Covid-19 test result.
 Alice will build the proof based on the credential in her Data4Life wallet.
 Alice then sends the proof to the travel company which will observe the result.

 1. Establish connection

-	Travel Company Agent: `POST /connections/create-invitation`, from the response get the invitation object (from `{ to }`) showns earlier during the connection between Test Center and Alice.
+	Travel Company Agent: `POST /connections/create-invitation`, from the response get the invitation object (from `{ to }`) as shown earlier during the connection between Test Center and Alice.

 	Alice Agent: `POST /connections/receive-invitation` with the invitation object

+2. Accept a stored connection invitation by Alice (Data4Life user)

+	Alice Agent: `POST ​/connections​/{conn_id}​/accept-invitation` passing the `connection_id` as input.

 Check both Travel Company Agent and Alice Agent by `GET /connections `and both are in `Active` status

+After the secured connection is established between the two agents, the Travel Center equest a proof from Alice as per the credenital defintion.
+The following steps cover that flow.

-2. In this demo, the Proof request details the Test Center is asking for is
+3. In this demo, the Proof request details the Test Center is asking for is

     	testResult
     	testDate

     all items follows the Credential Definition specified by the ID

-    `POST /present-proof/send-request` is called with the following payload (example)
+   Travel Center Agent: `POST /present-proof/send-request` is called with the following payload (example)

 	    {